William-Yeh/docker-workshop/slides/minimal.md

 # Collect all dependent .so files

-- The tarball `rootfs-from-centos511.tar.gz` contains `walk-c`, together with required .so files extracted from CentOS 5.11:
+- The tarball `rootfs-from-centos511.tar.gz` contains `walk-dynamic`, together with all required .so files extracted from CentOS 5.11:

     ```bash
     $ tar ztvf rootfs-from-centos511.tar.gz